 None of the members of our Compensation Committee is or has been employed by us.
-None of our executive officers currently serve, or in the past three years has served, as a member of the board of directors or Compensation Committee of another entity that has one or more executive officers serving on our board of directors.
+None of our executive officers currently serve, or have ever served, as a member of the board of directors or Compensation Committee of another entity that has one or more executive officers serving on our board of directors.